2021 Evergreen Angel "Joy" Silver Pendant

 We are proud to present the 2021 Evergreen Angel, Joy, representing art, nature, and the giving spirit that exists in us all.

-This year's angel is a tribute to a woman whose life exemplifies kindness and joy, a woman who donned her pearls with panache for both casual and special occasions.
+This angel design is a tribute to a woman whose life exemplifies kindness and joy, a woman who donned her pearls with panache for both casual and special occasions.
 Our friend celebrated life and nature by sharing her own colorful artwork of the people and world around her, and through her love of gardening and the culinary arts.
 She gave her time and talents to charities that support those with medical and financial needs while facing her own challenges with bravery, humility, and a positive outlook.

 This year's angel was sponsored by a lovely group of Evergreen women in honor of their dear friend, Sally Davidson-Marovich.